 The Cast framework provides queueing APIs that support the creation of lists of content items, such as video or audio streams, to play sequentially on the Cast receiver.
 The queue of content items may be edited, reordered, updated, and so forth.

-The Cast Receiver SDK maintains the queue and responds to operations on the queue as long as the queue has at least one item currently active (playing or paused).
+The receiver SDK maintains the queue and responds to operations on the queue as long as the queue has at least one item currently active (playing or paused).
 Senders can join the session and add items to the queue.
 The receiver maintains a session for queue items until the last item completes playback or the sender stops the playback and terminates the session, or until a sender loads a new queue on the receiver.
 The receiver does not maintain any information about terminated queues by default.
 Once the last item in the queue finishes, the media session ends and the queue vanishes.

 Create and load media queue items